-FAST and EASY Canned Salsa recipe made with diced tomatoes!
-Just add green peppers and onions to this simple recipe and you’ll have a delicious chunky salsa ready to serve in minutes!
-This canned salsa recipe tastes just like the salsa at your favorite Mexican restaurant!
+FAST and EASY Canned Salsa made with canned diced tomatoes!
+Just add green peppers and onions to this simple recipe, and you’ll have a delicious chunky salsa ready to serve in minutes!

 Canned Salsa Recipe